MetaDocencia/NASA_TOPS-OS101-2026/Module_5/Lesson_1/M5_L1_readme.md

 **01/02**

-Which of the following may fit the definition of a "research object"?
+In this curriculum, a research product is defined as the outputs and results created during a research process.
+Which of the following best fit the definition of a research product?

+- Researcher ORCID iDs
-- Raw data
+- Outreach materials
-- Blog
+- Emails between collaborators
-- Proposal
+- Models and simulations
-- Code of Conduct
-- All of the above

 *Question*